revaturelabs/interviewquestions/InterviewSpecificQuestions/BigData/Bigdata.md

 <blockquote markdown="1">

 sparkContext:
-Spark Context is an entry point to Spark.
-It is used to programmatically create Spark RDD, accumulators, and broadcast variables on the cluster.
+Spark Context is an entry point to Spark.It is used to programmatically create Spark RDD, accumulators, and broadcast variables on the cluster.
 SparkContext in spark-shell:

 ```python